pocomane/brewed-in-the-apocalypse/bita.md

   interesting dilemma should emerge from the twists.
 - Respond to the character actions with challenging circumstances and occasional rewards.
-- Continuously ask question to the players, and build on their answers; you may also ask them to directly create a part of the world that eir character is supposed to know about.
 - Name everyone and everything, and call all by name; particularly address yourself to the characters, not the player.
 - Make your move, but misdirect and never speak its name; you have not to hide